CloseDW/better_removal/README.md

 | Culture Vat |
 | Archeology Workbench |

-> Note: Ad Astra, Crabber's Delight and Fossils & Archeology: Revival do **not** yet have a Fabric build for 1.21.1, so those containers are only supported once those mods update.
-The rest (including vanilla) work as normal.
+> Note: Ad Astra, Crabber's Delight and Fossils & Archeology: Revival do **not** yet have a Fabric build for 1.21.1.

 ---